jackbrand900/join-the-siege/README.md

 ### Description

 Creates a new category with the specified label and fields, and generates synthetic documents for it.
-These synthetic documents are saved to the system and used in classification and training.
+These synthetic documents are saved to the system.

 ### Request Body (JSON)